 A few weeks later, I found quince for $1.99 a pound.
 I even found some at a different grocery store for $1.49 each.
 So if you don't want to spend more than necessary, be sure to price them at a few different stores.

 If you do end up buying quince fruit, do yourself a favor and leave them on the counter for a few days.
 In this way, you can enjoy their heavenly scent for a few days as they ripen further.
+If you have more quince, make sure you make some Quince Jam, and Quince Cake!

-Quince was cultivated in the Mesopotamian Plains, and was known to the Akkadian people as "supurgillu."
-Assyrians call quince "sparijleh," can you see the similarity?
+Quince was cultivated in the Mesopotamian Plains, and was known to the Akkadian people as "supurgillu."ย Assyrians call quince "sparijleh," can you see the similarity?ย

 There is a good explanation for the similarity in names.
-After the fall of the Akkadian Empire (around 2150 B.C.), the Akkadian people were formed into two separate groups: Assyria to the north and Babylon to the south.
+After the fall of the Akkadian Empire (around 2150 B.C.), the Akkadian people were formed into two separateย groups: Assyria to the north andย Babylon to the south.
 So, once again, we can trace an Assyrian connection!

 Membrillo is a thick jelly made with quince, sugar, lemon juice, and occasionally, vanilla.
 Quince fruit is cooked down, pureed, then simmered with sugar and other flavorings.

+Quince is very astringent (due to its high tanninย content) but it's also tough and woody.
+This is why quince is usually cooked before being consumed.
 However, as quince continues to ripen, it is more edible raw, but the dry texture still can't be compared to an apple or a pear.

 Membrillo can last up to a year and taste just as delicious.
 To store the membrillo, just wrap it in saran wrap and store it in the fridge.
-So if you want to make membrillo months in advance of when you plan to serve it, feel free!

 - When buying quince, make sure they are blemish-free, firm, with a little give.